mParticle/docs/src/pages/integrations/pilgrim/event/index.md

 Embed the most [sophisticated contextual awareness engine](https://foursquare.com/products/pilgrim-sdk/) into your app, engaging users with personalized geo-aware content and providing businesses with a deeper understanding of their customers.

 mParticle's Pilgrim integration is an embedded kit integration supporting the iOS and Android platforms.
+This kit-only integration solely supports client-side data forwarding.

 ## Prerequisites